twolodzko/tymwol.github.io/bash.md

 ## Functions

-Functions in Bash are quite different from you may know from other programming (scripting?) languages.
-They don't include inputs in their definitions, instead they can read any number of positional arguments accessed by `$1`, `$2`, ... , `${10}`, ... etc. `$0` is reserved for the [name of the shell, or the shell script that contains the code](https://bash.cyberciti.biz/guide/$0).
+Functions in Bash are quite different from what you may know from another programming (scripting?) languages.
+They don't include inputs in their definitions, instead, but use positional arguments accessed by `$1`, `$2`, ... , `${10}`, ... etc. `$0` is reserved for the [name of the shell, or the shell script that contains the code](https://bash.cyberciti.biz/guide/$0).

 ```shell
 $ hello() {